kai2608ng/redux-saga-lift/README.md

 Buttons:
 1. Button events are dispatched as actions with type, button, and optional data field.
 Type is always `liftActions.BUTTON_PRESS`.
 2. There are two buttons outside the lift at each floor.
-Corresponding button fields are: `floorButtonsEnum.UP`, `floorButtonsEnum.DOWN`
+Corresponding button fields are: `outsideButtonsEnum.UP`, `outsideButtonsEnum.DOWN`
 Data field for them will contain the floor at which they were requested.
-3. There are two door buttons inside the lift - `liftButtonsEnum.DOOR_OPEN` and `liftButtonsEnum.DOOR_CLOSE`.
+3. There is one buton inside a lift `insideButtonsEnum.FLOOR_BUTTON`.
-4. The lift also has a `liftButtonsEnum.FLOOR_REQUEST`.
 Data contains the floor number. 🙂

 Sensors:
 1. When there is an object blocking doors `liftActions.DOOR_SENSOR_ON` will be dispatched.